polla-fattah/polla-fattah.github.io/_projects/2015-09-01-Python-game.md

 ## Project Description

-Nov-2015 Manage a team of developers at Nottingham to Implement a game using Python.
+Manage a team of developers at Nottingham to Implement a variation of flappy bird game using Python.